shrija14/Multilingual-Deep-Neural-Math-Word-Problem-Solver/README.md

 Predictor:
 The code in SecondStage takes template equations and predicts operators between them.
-In order to train a model predict flag in main.py needs to be set to True.
+In order to train a model predict flag to True.
 By default it is False.
+> python main.py true #predict
-> python main.py
+> python main.py false #train

 This will output sample correct/matched equations with ground truth.